What is Print on Demand? (2026 Guide)

 Simplified inventory management

 In traditional business models, managing inventory can be a complex and time-consuming task.
-With POD, these complications are eliminated, as you don’t need to hold any inventory.
-Products are only created when a customer orders them, so there’s no risk of accumulating unsold stock or wasting resources on storage.
+With POD, however, these complications are eliminated, as you don’t need to hold any inventory.
+Products are only created when a customer orders them — so there’s no risk of accumulating unsold stock or wasting resources on storage.

 Customization options

 A fantastic benefit of POD is the high level of customization it allows.
-The business model enables businesses to offer a broad range of unique designs and products without the associated risk of producing diverse stock in advance.
-The sophisticated printing technology used in POD allows complex and colorful designs to be printed with ease, and allows for high-quality customization.
+The business model enables merchants to offer a broad range of unique designs and products without the associated risk of producing diverse stock in advance.
+The sophisticated printing technology used in POD allows complex and colorful designs to be printed with ease, and allows for high-quality customization too.

 Sustainability

 By only producing what is needed, POD can contribute to sustainability efforts (by reducing waste associated with unsold products).
-Done well, it can be an environmentally-conscious model that aligns well with modern consumers’ demand for sustainable business practices.
+Done well, it can be an environmentally conscious model.

 Long production and shipping times

 A key challenge that many POD businesses face is long production and shipping times.
-Since products are created upon order, it can take quite a few days before a POD product reaches the customer.
-POD businesses typically face slower delivery times than those enjoyed by businesses with ready-to-ship inventory.
+Since products are created after an order has been placed, it can take quite a few days before a POD product actually reaches the customer.
+POD businesses typically face slower delivery times than those enjoyed by businesses with ‘ready-to-ship’ inventory.

 Quality control